TelemetryDeck/docs/articles/navigation-signals.md

 ## Navigation Paths

 Navigation Paths are strings that describe a location or view in your application or website.
-They must be delineated by either `.` or `/` characters.
+They must be delineated by `.` characters in apps and `/` in websites.
 Delineation characters at the beginning and end of the string are ignored.
 Use the empty string `""` for navigation from outside the app.

 Examples: